 110g plain flour

 Melt the butter and chocolate together in a bowl over a pan of barely simmering water.
-Simultaneously, beat together the eggs, caster sugar, vanilla and port, if using.
+Simultaneously, mix together the eggs, caster sugar, vanilla and port, if using, with a wooden spoon – don’t use an electric beater as this will aerate the mixture causing the brownies to rise and fall in the oven, giving way to a sunken tray of brownies you so often see.

 When the chocolate and butter have melted, gradually beat into the egg mixture.

-Fold in the flour and smarties, if using.
+Fold in the flour and white chocolate chips.